-Our ability to compete will depend on our timely and cost effective implementation of new technological advances.
+Our ability to compete may partly depend on our timely and cost-effective implementation of new technological advances.
 It will also depend on our success in commercialising these advances irrespective of competition we face.
-Any failure to do so could result in a material adverse effect on our business, operating results, cash flows and financial condition.
+Failure to do so could result in a material adverse effect on our business, operating results, cash flows and financial condition.